juev/awesome-stars/README.md

 ## Go

+- [hyprspace/hyprspace](https://github.com/hyprspace/hyprspace) - A Lightweight VPN Built on top of Libp2p for Truly Distributed Networks.
 - [rjeczalik/notify](https://github.com/rjeczalik/notify) - File system event notification library on steroids.
 - [canidam/libvault](https://github.com/canidam/libvault) - A lightweight Vault client module written in Go, with no dependencies, that is intuitive and user-friendly
 - [alecthomas/kong](https://github.com/alecthomas/kong) - Kong is a command-line parser for Go